sajmoni/state-prism/README.md

 ## :sparkles: Features

-`state-prism` lets you subscribe to changes to state.
+`state-prism` lets you subscribe to state changes.
 It is thin layer on top of [`on-change`](https://github.com/sindresorhus/on-change).

 I use it mainly for games.
 Whenever the game's state is updated, I trigger a callback to re render UI components that are dependent on that state.